ebi-ait/hca-util/README.md

 The tool uses the profile name _hca-util_ in local AWS config files.

-Once configured, the set up can be checked by running the command again, this time without credentials (`hca-util config`), to verify if the previously entered credentials are valid or not.
+Once configured, the setup can be checked by running the command again, this time without credentials (`hca-util config`), to verify if the previously entered credentials are valid or not.

 ## `create` command